top of page

 January 29, 2026 | Featuring: Thomas E. Chávez - "Spain and the Independence of the United States"

-🗣 Without Spain's covert aid and eventual declaration of war against Great Britain, our founding fathers could not have achieved their independence through the revolution.
+🗣Without Spain's covert aid and eventual declaration of war against Great Britain, our founding fathers could not have achieved their independence through the revolution.
 Spain turned a rebellion of thirteen British colonies into a world war that forced Britain to "make some hard decisions," that resulted in the eventual peace and birth of the United States of America.
-Even Fray Junípero Serra was aware of and helped support…
+Even Fray Junípero Serra was aware of and helped support Spain's involvement in the rebel's cause.

 Share this event